 - Are we listening?

 - How do we show our audience we’re listening?

 - Are we consistent in our messaging throughout the entire process?

-If you’re reading this, chances are you’re an entrepreneur or someone who is passionate about their community and your business.
-If you want to help unleash the untapped potential of your community or you have a business idea here are two ways you can help:
+If you’re reading this, chances are you’re an entrepreneur or someone passionate about their community and your business.
+If you want to help unleash the untapped potential of your community or you have a business idea, here are two ways you can help:

 1. Share this article with one friend.
 Do you have a partner in crime?
 Do you know people who have BIG ideas and are looking to unleash them?
 Who comes to mind?
 Do you have a name in your head?
 This person would love to hear from you.
 Think of the ripple effect you could start!

-2. If you want to plug into our resources, we would LOVE to meet you.
-The easiest way for you to do that is to pick a time in our calendar and we’ll do the rest!
+2. We would LOVE to meet you if you want to plug into our resources.
+The easiest way for you to do that is to pick a time in our calendar, and we’ll do the rest!